Beech Hill Pavilion at Savannah NWR (previously known as Kingfisher Discovery Center Project)

 Discovering wonder in the natural world...

-We are soliciting donations from individuals, groups and local corporations and foundations.
-A big Friends group thanks to the IKEA Distribution Center 490 in Port Wentworth which is our Phase 1 Lead Supporter having donated $18,300.
+We still need additional funding to equip and furnish the Pavilion, so your donations are still needed and greatly appreciated.
+A big Friends group thanks to the IKEA Distribution Services Savannah in Port Wentworth which is our biggest community supporter, having donated $18,300.

 Below are links to answers to your questions about the project.
 Please direct any other questions or comments to email@example.com.